mahmood1994ha/JobsOnTheGo/README.md

 # Jobs On The Go Repository
+This is a template, please fill it with your teams data.
+Places to fill in data are marked with a //TODO.
+If you fail to do so, our jury can't evaluate your project.

 ## Description
 Simply our idea is to make it easy for everyone to make their deliverables more easier.
 So basically starting form delivering packagies, food or helping people in delivering stuff or transporting them.
+We are using the CIRC API to get the information about the nearest escooter.
+And display it to the app.
+With this data, we can give the users some reccomendation aboutthe means of transportation and we could also collabrorate also with the eScooter company.

 Posting simple jobs that need to be done in a day or two, finding someone who will do it.
 Connect.
 Delivered.